California Gull

 Colors

-Adults feature a medium-gray back and wings with black wingtips spotted with white; snowy white head, neck, and underparts; yellow bill with a red spot and a black ring/spot near the tip; legs are typically yellow-green.
+Adults have a medium-gray back (mantle) with white head, neck, and underparts.
+Wingtips are black with white mirrors.
+Bill is yellow with a red spot and a black spot near the tip of the lower mandible.
+Legs are yellow-green.

 Key Features

-- Medium-gray mantle (back) that is darker than a Ring-billed Gull
+- Medium-gray mantle, darker than a Ring-billed Gull

 When You’ll See Them